 About

+Previously Lecturer in Social Statistics and Demography at the University of Southampton, UK.
 I completed my PhD thesis ‘A Life Course Perspective to Abortions in Finland’ at the London School of Economics and Political Science in 2016.

-Download my CV from this link: CV Vaisanen May 2023 (PDF).
+Download my CV from this link: CV Vaisanen Sep 2025 (PDF).

 Research interests